Agentic Software Engineering: Foundational Pillars and a Research Roadmap: Discussion

 \subsection{Agentic Software Engineering, Not Just Agentic Coding: The Centrality of N-to-N Collaboration}

-A foundational premise of this paper is the distinction between gentic coding and agentic software engineering.
+A foundational premise of this paper is the distinction between agentic coding and agentic software engineering.
 Agentic coding, which characterizes the current state of most available tools, focuses primarily on the 1-to-1 interaction between a developer and an AI assistant to accelerate implementation tasks.
-It is fundamentally an augmentation of a solo activity, aimed at boosting individual productivity.
+Agentic coding is fundamentally an augmentation of a solo activity, aimed at boosting individual productivity.

 Software Engineering (SE), by contrast, has always been a \textbf{team sport}.
-It is not only about producing code but also about managing complexity, coordinating across diverse roles, reconciling competing stakeholder needs, and ensuring the long-term sustainability of shared artifacts.
+SE involves not only producing code but also managing complexity, coordinating across diverse roles, reconciling competing stakeholder needs, and ensuring the long-term sustainability of shared artifacts.
 These inherently collective challenges demand the acceleration of structured collaboration, not just individual acceleration.

 Structured Agentic Software Engineering (SASE) is explicitly designed for this broader scope.
 It provides the artifacts, processes, and workbenches necessary to support \textbf{N-to-N collaboration}, where many humans and many agents interact as a coordinated team.
 This model manifests at several levels: \begin{itemize}[leftmargin=*,nosep] \item \textbf{1-to-N Human-Agent Collaboration:} A single human orchestrates and mentors a fleet of agents, directing parallelized workstreams. \item \textbf{1-to-N Agent-Human Collaboration:} An agent escalates a Consultation Request Pack (CRP) to the appropriate human specialist, enabling targeted, domain-specific feedback. \item \textbf{N-to-N Hybrid Collaboration:} Multiple humans collectively oversee and mentor a shared pool of agents, while agents collaborate with one another or even with specialized sub-agents. \end{itemize}